thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/listaccounts.md

 {% enditemplate %}

-*Example from Dash Core 0.12.2*
+*Example from Dash Core 0.12.4*

 Display account balances with one confirmation and watch-only addresses included.
-Add the InstantSend confirmations (5) for locked transactions.
+Add the balance of InstantSend locked transactions also.

 {% highlight bash %}
 dash-cli -testnet listaccounts 1 true true